 2.1.9 “Personal Information” has the meaning given to it in POPIA;

 2.1.10 “POPIA” means the Protection of Personal Information Act, 4 of 2013;

-2.1.11 “Services” means the services specified by the Client in the Letter of Appointment; and
+2.1.12 “Services” means the services specified by the Client in the Mandate; and

-2.2 The terms set out in these Standard Terms and Conditions of Business have the same meaning in the Letter of Appointment.
+2.2 The terms set out in these Standard Terms and Conditions of Business have the same meaning in the Mandate.

 3.1 RBS provides the following general services to the Client:

-3.1.1 providing Advice on suitability of Insurance Policies of Insurers for the Client;
+3.1.1 providing Advice on the suitability of Insurance Policies of Insurers for the Client;

 3.1.2 entering into Insurance Policies with Insurers on behalf of the Client on the Client’s written instructions;